The entire report, published on October 20, can be found at https://www.us-cert.gov/ncas/alerts/TA17-293A

 DHS provides an overview:

-This joint Technical Alert (TA) is the result of analytic efforts between the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI).
+This joint Technical Alert (TA) is the result of analytic, cyber security efforts between the Department of Homeland Security (DHS) and the Federal Bureau of Investigation (FBI).
 This alert provides information on advanced persistent threat (APT) actions targeting government entities and organizations in the energy, nuclear, water, aviation, and critical manufacturing sectors.
 Working with U.S. and international partners, DHS and FBI identified victims in these sectors.
 This report contains indicators of compromise (IOCs) and technical details on the tactics, techniques, and procedures (TTPs) used by APT actors on compromised victims’ networks.

 DHS assesses this activity as a multi-stage intrusion campaign by threat actors targeting low security and small networks to gain access and move laterally to networks of major, high value asset owners within the energy sector.
 Based on malware analysis and observed IOCs, DHS has confidence that this campaign is still ongoing, and threat actors are actively pursuing their ultimate objectives over a long-term campaign.
 The intent of this product is to educate network defenders and enable them to identify and reduce exposure to malicious activity.